julzaza/wildwitchherbs/_posts/2026-01-17-womens-herbs-life-stages-folk-medicine.md

 ## The Fertile Years: Strength, Endurance & Continuity

 **Approx. 20s to mid-30s**
+*This phase emphasized preservation, endurance, and reproductive continuity.*

 This was the most demanding phase:
 - pregnancy